 As a follow-up, former New Mexico Governor David Cargo (shown in the photo below, 2nd from the right between Theodore Roosevelt IV and Larry Rockefeller) published Energy bill bust.
 In that article, Gov. Cargo described the conference and how participants followed up after it ended:

 “Last July, I was part of a group of Republicans who gathered in Washington to take a position on energy legislation.
 The group included some well-known and historic Republican names, including Susan Eisenhower, Larry Rockefeller, Russell Train, Theodore Roosevelt IV … and others who care deeply about this country, its future and its great natural resources.
 We added the names of hundreds of newly elected officials and sent a letter to President Bush on behalf of “Republicans for a Responsible Energy Plan.
 Then we added a number of new names and took out a full-page ad in The New York Times, Roll Call and the Washington Post.”

 And REP also rolled out its own Energy legislation deplorable op-ed in newspapers around the country.

 2002-2003: Speaking up, finding allies, building a “Green GOP” grassroots army

-In 2002, Chapter Assistance Director Larry Kanz joined the team, too, and became an essential player in getting the new state organizations up and running.
+In 2002, Larry Kanz joined the team as chapter assistance director and became an essential player in getting the new state organizations up and running.
 In the Illinois Chapter photo below, Larry is in the tan suit in the lower left corner, and Jim DiPeso is the one in coat and tie a row behind.

 REP’s first media blast of the year came early — on January 3, 2002 — when the Washington Post published this letter to the editor about the fiscal folly of drilling for oil in the Arctic National Wildlife Refuge.
 Although Martha Marks signed and submitted it as REP’s president, the LTE was written by Director Vince Williams, a professional wildlife biologist.